 The following year, the Code Council received its first Presidential Proclamation from former U.S. President Barack Obama declaring the month of May as National Building Safety Month.
 In the proclamation, President Obama cited building safety as “… a critical component of our homeland security, our personal and public safety, the protection of property, and our economic well-being.
 While disasters have had devastating and heartbreaking effects in our country and around the world, modern building safety standards and fire prevention codes help us withstand, mitigate, and rapidly recover from hurricanes, winter storms, tornadoes, earthquakes, and floods.”

 President Obama proclaimed May as National Building Safety Month for six consecutive years, highlighting the essential role that safe building codes and standards play in decreasing the damaging effects of disasters and breaking the cycle of human suffering associated with repeated disaster damage and injuries.
+Additionally, more than 100 jurisdictions and organizations have issued proclamations proclaiming May 2021 Building Safety Month, including U.S. President Biden.
+“Investing in our infrastructure and adopting and implementing modern building codes are the most effective mitigation measures communities can undertake.”
+View the proclamation for National Building Safety Month, here.
 In addition, Building Safety Month has been acknowledged in the U.S. Congressional Record every year since 2010 — Building Safety Week was likewise recognized from 2004 to 2008.

 Building Safety Month has also had its share of celebrity ambassadors and spokespeople.
 In 2011, Danny Lipford, home expert and host of national television and radio programs Today’s Homeowner and Homefront, publicly endorsed Building Safety Month as “…an excellent opportunity for families and businesses across the nation to learn about critical resources that will make a difference in protecting their home and workplace environments.”
 The next year, HGTV Celebrity Mike Holmes served as the 2012 Honorary Ambassador and kicked off Building Safety Month with a satellite media tour on the first anniversary of the 2011 Tuscaloosa tornado outbreak.